Premature ventricular contractions (PVCs)

-The following stimulants, conditions and triggers may increase your risk of premature ventricular contractions:
+The following can increase your risk of PVCs:

 - High blood pressure (hypertension)

-If you have frequent premature ventricular contractions or certain patterns of premature ventricular contractions, you may be at increased risk of developing heart rhythm problems (arrhythmias) or weakening of the heart muscle (cardiomyopathy).
+Having frequent PVCs or certain patterns of them might increase your risk of developing heart rhythm problems (arrhythmias) or weakening of the heart muscle (cardiomyopathy).

 You're likely to start by seeing your family doctor.
-However, in some cases when you call to set up an appointment, you may be referred to a doctor trained in diagnosing and treating heart conditions (cardiologist).
+Or you might be referred to a doctor trained in diagnosing and treating heart conditions (cardiologist).

 What you can do

-For premature ventricular contractions, some basic questions to ask your doctor include:
+For premature ventricular contractions, questions to ask your doctor include: